Fourteen bodies dumped by highway in eastern Mexico

-MEXICO CITY (Reuters) - Fourteen bodies were found inside an abandoned truck along a highway in eastern Mexico, local police said on Tuesday, in what appeared to be the latest atrocity committed by rival drug cartels battling over smuggling routes to the United States.
+MEXICO CITY, June 12 (Reuters) - Fourteen bodies were found inside an abandoned truck along a highway in eastern Mexico, local police said on Tuesday, in what appeared to be the latest atrocity committed by rival drug cartels battling over smuggling routes to the United States.

 The discovery in the Gulf coast state of Veracruz is the latest in a series of massacres that have heightened attention on Mexico’s drug violence as the July 1 presidential election approaches.